This is an updated version of an article originally published in 2023.

 By examining the customer journey in detail, online schools can identify opportunities to:

-Creating an online student customer journey map involves understanding the various stages a student goes through when interacting with an online school.
+Creating an student journey map involves understanding the various stages a student goes through when interacting with an online school.

-Here’s a step-by-step guide to creating an online student customer journey map:
+Here’s a step-by-step guide to creating online school journey maps:

 Determine the primary goals you want to achieve with your customer journey map.
 Objectives include improving the student experience, increasing course enrollment or completion rates, or identifying growth opportunities.